TheMightyAmondee/CustomTokens/README.md

 ### Special Order data
 Since Special Orders don't have an id like quests they are recorded in the save file using a unique key as shown in the table below.
 The mod will return this unique key for each Special Order completed in the SOKeysCompleted token

-Key | Special Order Name
+ID | Special Order Name
 ----|------------------
 Willy | Juicy Bugs Wanted!
 Willy2 | Tropical Fish